balladaniel/leaflet-dataclassification/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
+Please make sure to include a screenshot of your console output (set up for Verbose logging) to help faster debugging.

 **Environment (please complete the following information):**
  - Desktop/Mobile